kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

 ### Configuration

-Example configuration for `mycache.config` cache, parameters described in the `CaffeineCacheConfig` class:
+Example of complete configuration for `mycache.config` cache, parameters are described in the `CaffeineCacheConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"